Find free Hawaii criminal records via official channels in a matter of minutes using the links and guidance given in this streamlined resource.

 Step 3: If the judge grants the request to seal expunged records, the requestor will receive a certificate of approval by mail

-How To Find Someone in HI Prison System (Hawaii State & Federal Prison Lookup)
+How To Find Someone in the HI Prison System (Hawaii State & Federal Prison Lookup)

 Searchers hoping to find information on federal offenders can contact Hawaii’s only federal prison–the Federal Detention Center (FDC) in Honolulu–which holds both male and female prisoners.
 The FDC’s contact information is: